-However, we recommend consulting an instructional material expert to help you produce the proper materials that convey your teaching objectives.
+However, we recommend consulting an instructional materials expert to help you produce the proper materials that convey your teaching objectives.
 You don’t have to look very far, Manaarah’s team is here to help!

 Explore our learning solutions!
 Let our exceptional instructional designers implement what you have in mind in the most creative way possible.

 What instructional materials are best in online classes?

 When the requirement for remote learning arises, educators consider the online vector:

 providing resources and teaching through the internet.
 Offline materials and alternatives must be supplemented with digital remote learning in many locations (particularly rural ones).

 A BLT, TBT, or individual teacher may choose these materials for various grade levels.

 Whatever organization makes the decision, it should use the criteria that are most suited to identifying high-quality materials.

 Blended learning might involve anything from 20% to 80% of the course time being completed online.
 Blended learning allows the teacher to extend the learning outside of the classroom.

 It provides possibilities for students to engage with one another,